tejaram11/agentic_rag/README.md

 # PDF RAG System
-Introduction
+### Introduction

 This project is part of an assignment to build a Retrieval-Augmented Generation (RAG) system that leverages NCERT textbook PDFs to answer user queries.
 The project involves two main tasks:

-Building a RAG system using NCERT PDFs and serving it through a FastAPI endpoint.
+    1. Building a RAG system using NCERT PDFs and serving it through a FastAPI endpoint.
-Extending the system by introducing an agent that can decide when to query the VectorDB or perform other actions based on the user's query.
+    2. Extending the system by introducing an agent that can decide when to query the VectorDB or perform other actions based on the user's query.

 The system provides a simple web-based user interface to upload PDFs, ask questions, and interact with the agent.

-Assignment Requirements
+## Assignment Requirements
-Part 1: Building a RAG System
+### Part 1: Building a RAG System
     Use NCERT PDF text as the data source.
     Chunk and index the PDF content in a VectorDB (FAISS).
     Use a FastAPI endpoint to serve the RAG system and process user queries.
-Part 2: Building an Agent
+### Part 2: Building an Agent
     The agent decides when to call the VectorDB based on the user's query.
     Introduce at least one more action/tool that the agent can invoke based on the query.
-Project Structure
+### Project Structure

-plaintext
-Copy code
-rag_ncert_qa_system/
+sarvam_assignment/
   │
   ├── app.py                       # Main FastAPI application file
   ├── embeddings.py                # Handles embedding creation using Sentence Transformers
-├── generator.py                 # Logic for generating responses using RAG and agent logic ├── indexer_retriever.py         # Indexing PDF text in FAISS and retrieving relevant documents ├── pdfloader.py                 # PDF loader to extract and process text from NCERT PDFs ├── semantics.py                 # Module to handle semantic similarity processing ├── webpage.html                 # Simple web interface to upload PDFs and interact with the system ├── requirements.txt             # Python dependencies └── README.md                    # Documentation (This file) Features
+  ├── generator.py                 # Logic for generating responses using RAG and agent logic ├── indexer_retriever.py         # Indexing PDF text in FAISS and retrieving relevant documents ├── pdfloader.py                 # PDF loader to extract and process text from NCERT PDFs
+  ├── semantics.py                 # Module to handle semantic similarity processing
+  ├── webpage.html                 # Simple web interface to upload PDFs and interact with the system
+  ├── requirements.txt             # Python dependencies
+  └── README.md                    # Documentation (This file)

+### Features
     PDF Processing: Upload NCERT PDFs, extract text, and chunk it for indexing.
     RAG System: Queries are processed using FAISS for retrieval and the LLM for response generation.
     Agent: Smart agent decides whether to call the VectorDB based on semantic similarity between the user's query and the document summary.
 If the query is irrelevant, it avoids querying the database.
     Web Interface: A frontend where users can:
     Upload PDFs.
     Ask questions.
     Interact with the agent.

-Setup Instructions
+## Setup Instructions
 Prerequisites
 Ensure you have the following installed:
 Python 3.8+
 pip (Python package manager)
 Installation